thaddeuspearson/Understanding_DirtyCOW/README.md

 <br>

-- First, we need to open up the read-only file that we specified in `TARGET_FILENAME`. the `open()` method opens the file in read-only mode, which is the only think the Linux Kernel would allow.
+- First, we need to open up the read-only file that we specified in `TARGET_FILENAME`.
+The `open()` method opens the file in read-only mode, which is the only thing the Linux Kernel should allow.

 ![open](pictures/DirtyCOW_1.png)